 SMART Recovery program empowers people to overcome all forms of over-involvement with the use of substances, such as illicit drugs, prescribed medications, and food.
 The addictive behavior can also include excessive gambling, spending, and sexual interactions.
 SMART Recovery program can free you from involuntarily giving in to these urges.

-There are many scientific references that people use to provide a foundation for the program.
+People use many scientific references to provide a foundation for the program.
 An excellent place to start reviewing them is ‘Handbook of Alcoholism Treatment Approaches: Effective Alternatives, Boston: Allyn & Bacon.’
 This book provides a good overview of the scientific foundation of the program.

 SMART provides many ways for interactions between the people recovering and their support.
 They are: